 A quick google search of the brand name should lead you to their website.
 Glance through the manufacturing process that states where the hemp comes from and whether it is organically grown.

 Industry experts agree that supercritical CO2 extraction is the gold standard for producing CBD, because of its low impact on the environment and considerably lower chances of chemical residue compared to ethanol or butane extraction.

-This is by far the most important asset to look for because it tells you whether the product is safe.
-Only purchase CBD from a brand that conducts third-party lab tests on their products for safety and potency.
+This is by far the most important asset to look for because it tells you whether the product is of good quality.
+Only purchase CBD from a brand that conducts third-party lab tests on their products for quality and potency.

 It is unfortunate that shopping for CBD is a process that requires the consumer to do their due diligence, when the onus should be on companies to be responsible.
 However, the extra minutes that it takes to verify whether a company can be trusted will be immensely rewarding.
 Remember: just because a few CBD companies can’t be trusted, it doesn’t mean that CBD can’t be trusted.